Home > Health & Fitness

 You need to drink plenty of clear liquids for 1 to 3 days before the test.
 Examples of clear liquids are:

 You will likely be told to stop taking aspirin, ibuprofen, naproxen, or other blood-thinning medicines for several days before the test.
 Keep taking your other medicines unless your doctor tells you otherwise.

-You will need to stop taking iron pills or liquids a few days before the test, unless your health care provider tells you it is OK to continue.
+You will need to stop taking iron pills or liquids a few days before the test, unless your provider tells you it is OK to continue.
 Iron can make your stool dark black.
 This makes it harder for the doctor to view inside your bowel.

-The medicines will make you sleepy so that may not feel any discomfort or have any memory of the test.
+The medicines will make you sleepy so that you may not feel any discomfort or have any memory of the test.